-If you were to stop eating out and prepare all of your meals at home, how much would you save.
-And then, if you could cut costs at the grocery store by shipping smart and meal planning, you could put an end to overspending on food.
+How much would you save if you were to stop eating out and prepare all your meals at home?
+And then, if you could cut costs at the grocery store by shipping smart and meal planning, you could end overspending on food.

 There are ways to trim your grocery budget.

 It all comes down to being conscious of what you are spending your money on and being intentional.
 Adulting is hard, I know.